-- Free software.
-You can download Microsoft Office, McAfee Antivirus software, Microsoft Windows upgrades and several site-licensed academic software programs via MyDenison at no charge.
+- Free Microsoft Office and select other software.
+You can download Microsoft Office, McAfee Antivirus software, and several site-licensed academic software programs via MyDenison at no charge.

 - Email, Calendar, & Online Document Sharing.
 Denison Apps powered by Google offers a suite of software services including email, calendaring, and personal drive space which allows you to collaborate and share documents with others at the University.
 You can access Denison Apps using your BigRedID at apps.denison.edu or through MyDenison.
 You will receive your BigRedID and Denison email address from the First Year Programs office after you enroll.

 - Network Storage – U drive.
 You will receive 10GB of personal file storage space on Denison’s network servers.
 This space is referred to as your “U: drive”.
 You can access your U: drive from any Denison campus computer or from your personal computer.
 Use of the U: drive for file storage is optional.

 - Cloud Storage - Google Drive in Denison Apps and OneDrive in Office 365.
 Within Denison Apps (Google) and Office 365 (Microsoft), you have unlimited cloud storage.
 Both solutions provide apps that can be downloaded to your notebook and mobile devices to sync files if desired.

 - Computers for Student Use.
 Over 650 university computers are available for student use.
 These computers are located throughout the academic buildings in technology-equipped learning spaces, department or public computer labs, and Doane Library.
 The main Fellows Hall public lab is available 24/7 with your Denison ID card.
 A number of academic labs feature specialized, discipline-specific software or hardware.